 Here’s why plants are more productive with drip irrigation:

 By 2050, there will be 10 billion people living on our planet, and 20% less arable land available per person to produce enough food.
 Include increasing water scarcity in this equation, and it’s clear why we need a way to increase both agricultural productivity and resource efficiency.
 This is where drip irrigation fits in, changing the economics of global agriculture by allowing farmers to produce more food per hectare and cubic metre of water.

 Which crops are suitable for drip irrigation?

-Any crop is suitable for drip irrigation.
+Any crop is suitable for this method of irrigation.
 From field crops such as maize, soya bean or sugarcane, to vegetables and tree crops.
-Whether plants are grown in soil or in a soilless media, on a flat field or a sloping terrain– drip irrigation can be a perfect fit..
+Whether plants are grown in soil or in a soilless media, on a flat field or a sloping terrain– it can be a perfect fit..

 How efficient is drip irrigation?

 Farmers who want to invest in drip irrigation should calculate return on investment compared to alternative irrigation methods.
 Because drip irrigation delivers significant increases in crop yields while saving on inputs (water, fertiliser, energy and labour), it can pay for itself in a relatively short period of time and ensure higher profit.